I did not remember getting to

 When I commanded my limbs to

-move they disobeyed my orders.
-I felt like a commander in the battlefield whose
+move, they disobeyed my orders.
+I felt like a commander on the battlefield whose

 soldiers had refused to take his orders.
 I then decided to do whatever I wanted